PrathamKumar14/RESTful-API/README.md

 # RESTful-API
-REST stands for REpresentational State Transfer.
+REST stands for REpresentational State Transfer
 REST is nothing but an architectural style for building APIs.
 Set of rules for RESTful API are:
       - use HTTP request verb.